-This article focuses on the problem of not being able to permanently delete files or photos on an Android SD card, camera memory card or USB flash drive, even formatting an SD card will eventually fail.
-For example:
+This article discusses the issue of being unable to permanently delete files or photos on an Android SD card, camera memory card, or USB flash drive, despite formatting the SD card, which eventually fails.

 Now, you may try the following 3 fixes to get rid of this deleted file keep coming back issue on your Android immediately: